Damana language

-Dʉmʉna (also known as Malayo or Wiwa) is a Chibchan language spoken by the Indigenous Wiwa people on the southern and eastern slopes of Sierra Nevada de Santa Marta in northern Colombia.
-According to Ethnologue, it was spoken by 1,850 people in 2007; however, according to the Colombian Ministry of Culture, there were 13,627 Wiwa people in 2010, of whom some 60% speak Dʉmʉna well.
+Damana (also known as Malayo or Wiwa) is a Chibchan language spoken by the Indigenous Damana people on the southern and eastern slopes of Sierra Nevada de Santa Marta in northern Colombia.
+According to Ethnologue, it was spoken by 1,850 people in 2007; however, according to the Colombian Ministry of Culture, there were 13,627 Damana people in 2010, of whom some 60% speak Dʉmʉna well.

+Alternative names

+Other alternative names include Damana, Malayo, Wiwa, Arosario, Arsario, Guamaca, Guamaka, Maracasero, Marocasero, Sancá, Sanja, Sanka, and Wamaka.

 Phonology

 Vowels

-There are seven phonemic vowels in Dʉmʉna:
+There are seven phonemic vowels in Damana: